niallam22/llm-twin/tasks.md

 AC: Evaluation scripts are updated to work with the refactored local/FastAPI inference setup.

-Release 4: Finalization, Testing & Documentation

-Story 7: Final Cleanup, Testing & Documentation
+### Story 7A: Final Cleanup, Testing & Configuration

 [ ] Task 7.1.1: Review .env.example and ensure it reflects all necessary environment variables for the new stack (Supabase URL, RabbitMQ URI, Qdrant Host/Port, HF Model ID, etc.) and remove all obsolete variables (Mongo URI, SageMaker Endpoint).